 Cision PR Influencer Award.
 After being nominated for five years, I got the Cision Scandinavia’s PR Influencer Award.
-It’s always debatable whether the right person or not won, but the big thing with winning this award was the feeling of gratitude for being recognized.
+It’s always debatable whether the right person or not won, but the big thing about winning this award was the feeling of gratitude for being recognized.

 Hard reset (part one).
 I got sick at the end of the year (a severe eye infection).
 I could not put in any screen time for almost two months, but that was almost enough to crash my solo business.
 As a result, I almost burnt myself out while trying to keep up despite not being well.
-So, I resigned from ALL my client projects and focused on getting well.
+So, I resigned from all my client projects and focused on getting well.
 It was a difficult step to take, but I’m happy that I did, and I have no regrets.

 2. What Didn’t Go So Well This Year?

 “Life as usual.”
 Looking back, I didn’t do much this year to explore life.
-I just woke up every day to tackle whatever was in front of me.
+I just woke up daily to tackle whatever was in front of me.
 To manage my time and energy in some way, I unconsciously avoided creative ‘outside-the-box’ endeavours, social events, travelling with the family, and having fun for the sake of having a good time.
 In this reactive state, the year just flew by.

 3. What Am I Working Toward?